310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}

 {% bubble Keito v2 %}
-… I see.
+…I see.
 That will be a huge help, I won’t deny.
 I tried to act tough earlier, but I’m aware that I can barely do anything on my own.

 I’m still on my way there… No, everything has only just begun.